reactivemanifesto/reactivemanifesto/README.md

 They employ a number of strategies to keep response latency consistent regardless of load profile:

-- Under burst traffic conditions reactive applications amortise the cost of expensive operations, such as IO and concurrent data exchange, by [smart batching](http://mechanical-sympathy.blogspot.co.uk/2011/10/smart-batching.html) to keep latency consistent.
+- Under burst traffic conditions reactive applications amortize the cost of expensive operations—such as IO and concurrent data exchange—by batching to keep latency consistent.
 - Queues are bounded with appropriate back pressure applied, queue lengths for given response constraints are determined by employing [Little’s Law](http://en.wikipedia.org/wiki/Little's_law).
 - Systems are monitored with appropriate capacity planning in place.
 - Failures are isolated with alternate processing strategies readily available for when [circuit breakers](http://en.wikipedia.org/wiki/Circuit_breaker_design_pattern) are triggered.